MikhailMansour/hybrid-network-tools/README.md

 Hybrid Network Tools is a Python-based networking toolkit that combines multiple network utilities into a single command-line application.

-It helps users perform common networking tasks such as DNS resolution, port scanning, HTTP analysis,
+It helps users perform common networking tasks such as DNS resolution port scanning HTTP analysis

 and client-server communication through a simple and modular interface.